StardustLID/TEMG4952A-TEAM-5/README.md

 ## 1. Initial Set-up

+### 1.1 Prerequisites

-Prerequisite: Install Python 3 in your system.
+We assume that Python 3 and Jupyter Notebook is already installed in your system.

 This project's GUI uses [Mapbox](https://www.mapbox.com/maps/)'s APIs to render a world map in data visualization.
 Mapbox's APIs require an access token that is obtainable after registering for an account in [this page](https://account.mapbox.com/auth/signup/).
 After registering for an account, head to your [Mapbox account page](https://account.mapbox.com/) and copy your default public token.